 Western herbal medicine uses Codonopsis root in teas, tablets, and tinctures.

 Codonopsis Warnings, Side Effects, and Signs of Overdosage

-Eastern medicine practitioners have reported no unwanted side effects with the use of Codonopsis.
+Eastern medicine practitioners have reported no unwanted side effects when using Codonopsis.

 There are very few studies on how Codonopsis interacts with traditional Western pharmaceuticals.
-However, Eastern practitiners have used it for many years in combination with other Chinese herbs without side effects.
+However, Eastern practitioners have used it for many years with other Chinese herbs without side effects.

 - AltMd: Smart Alternatives